gmcastil/vimrc/doc/log.md

 - Use R and gR to replace
 - Use A to append to end of line (dont move there and then append to word)

+51. Using search to navigate

+search for your target
+it only takes a moment
+to get where you want

+The idea is to use incremental search to jump to the appropriate place and this can be done in visual mode too or better as part of an operator pending operation.
+So lets say we wan to eliminate the word target to moment (exclusive of the last word, which is a common use case).

+search for your target
+it only takes a moment
+to get where you want

+Today:
+- This is a huge thing, using the `f`, `F`, `t`, and `T` with search and delete and also yank too, I suppose
+- This happens a lot, where I want to eliminate a portion of one line and some of the next.
+Using visual line mode to select it by hand is really tedious.
+  This is a massively useful tactic.